This blog may contain affiliate links. Read our disclosure policy for more info.

 Check out the Viator website here!
 Or, for more info, read our detailed review about Viator here.

-3. Go on a Beer Trekking Tour
+3. Go on a Gourmet Food Tour

 4. Go Surfing and Sandboarding on the Same Day

-One of the coolest things about Chile is that there is so often an intersection between two very different environments in one area.
+One of the coolest things about Chile is that there is often an intersection between two very different environments in one area.
 In Valparaíso, you can surf and sandboard on the same day!

 This surf and sandboard tour in Valparaíso is great because it provides all of the necessary equipment and an instructor.
 You’ll not only get to learn how to surf in the Pacific Ocean, but you’ll also ride down a sand dune on a sandboard!
 This is one experience you’ll never forget.